Eurofunk/sbom-license-plugin/README.md

 which ensures the full key material (including embedded newlines or `\n` escape sequences) is preserved.
-Provide the ASCII-armored key directly or a base64-encoded copy of that text export; the workflow feeds it to Gradle exactly as provided, and the build validates that the payload resembles a complete secret key before enabling signing.
+Provide the ASCII-armored key directly or a base64-encoded copy of that text export; the workflow feeds it to Gradle exactly as provided, and the build validates that the payload contains the full private key before enabling signing.
 Invalid or binary private keys are ignored so the publish run continues without signing.